cloudera-labs/cloudera.exe/roles/prereq_jdk/README.md

 - For JDKs installed from Cloudera's repository, the role will ensure that any missing symbolic links are created to support a consistent JDK installation path.
 - Compare JDK against the support matrix at [supportmatrix.cloudera.com/](https://supportmatrix.cloudera.com) for the specified versions of Cloudera Manager and Cloudera Runtime.

+- The primary JDK (as defined by `jdk_provider` and `jdk_version`) will always be set as the system default and linked to `/usr/bin/java`.
+- Any additional JDKs installed via `additional_jdk_packages` will not be set as the system default.
+To use these alternative JDKs, you must reference their explicit paths in scripts or applications (e.g., `/usr/lib/jvm/zulu21-jdk/bin/java`).
 # Requirements

 - Root or `sudo` privileges are required to install packages and modify system-wide configuration files.